Staninna/slang/README.md

 - `SP`: Stack pointer for storing the address of the top of the stack
 - `FP`: Frame pointer for storing the address of the top of the current stack frame
 - `FS`: Frame size for storing the size of the current stack frame
-- `AC`: Argument count for storing the number of arguments passed to a subroutine (Related to the stack frame)

 Here's a table of the Slang VM registers: